VA gov. won't resign, says he’s been in blackface but not in yearbook photo

 Vincent Rhodes, chief communications officer for the school, said the production of the yearbook was a student activity, adding, "We don’t know when or where the picture was taken and we don't know anything about its content."

-Northam, a doctor, came under fire from Republicans earlier this week, who accused him of supporting infanticide because of comments he made in support of allowing late-term abortions when the fetus is severely deformed or would be unable to survive after birth.

-He was elected governor in 2017 in a hotly-contested race against Republican Ed Gillespie.
-Northam said he supported taking down Confederate monuments, a stance Gillespie blasted him for.
+Northam was elected governor in 2017 in a hotly-contested race against Republican Ed Gillespie.
+He said he supported taking down Confederate monuments, a stance Gillespie blasted him for.

 In his victory speech, Northam, an Army veteran and pediatric neurologist, said, "Virginia has told us to end the divisiveness, that we will not condone hatred and bigotry."